codeblock-gmbh/qrinvoice-rest/README.md

 # QR Invoice REST Services

-The QR Invoice REST Services ease the creation and processing of Swiss QR Invoices / Bills.
+The QR Invoice REST Services ease the creation, scanning and processing of Swiss QR Invoices / Bills.

 Our REST Services are based on your QR Invoice Java Library, the are available as a standalone java application and as cloud services.